DataScienceNepal/datascience-ai-machinelearning-resources/README.md

 Welcome to my curated set of resources for data science, machine learning, artificial intelligence (AI), big data, internet of things (IoT), and more!

-a hyperlinked table of contents is provided below for your convenience.
+A hyperlinked table of contents is provided below for your convenience.

 <!-- Please star this repository if you find it to be useful, and a hyperlinked table of contents is provided below for your convenience. -->